Vaccine appointments canceled amid confusion over supply

 President Joe Biden suggested Monday that he hopes the country can soon ramp up to 1.5 million shots dispensed per day.
 His administration has also promised more openness and said it will hold news briefings three times a week about the outbreak that has killed over 420,000 Americans.

+Amid the rising frustration, the White House planned to hold a call with governors Tuesday to discuss the vaccine supply.

-But for now, the setup inherited from the Trump administration has been marked by frustration, miscommunication and unexplained bottlenecks, with shortages reported in some places even as vaccine doses remain on the shelf.
+The setup inherited from the Trump administration has been marked by miscommunication and unexplained bottlenecks, with shortages reported in some places even as vaccine doses remain on the shelf.

 Dr. Rochelle Walensky, Biden’s brand-new director of the Centers for Disease Control and Prevention, was herself flummoxed over the weekend in trying to describe current supplies.